kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

    pool": seed the test driver to publish a pool with `sharedCounters` and devices that `consumesCounters`; schedule a pod; assert `counterSets[]` shows the expected `consumed`/`available`.
-5. "should report per-device sharing on a consumable pool": seed the test driver with an `allowMultipleAllocations=true` device;
-   schedule two pods that each consume a slice of capacity; assert `shareableDevices[]` shows both `consumed` and `allocations=2`, and `allocatedDevices=1` (cap-at-1 verified end-to-end).
+5. "should report shareable-device aggregate on a consumable pool": seed the test driver with two `allowMultipleAllocations=true` devices; schedule two pods that each consume a slice of capacity on one of them; assert `shareableSummary` reports `fullyAvailable=1`, `partiallyConsumed=1`, the per-key `capacity[]` aggregate is consistent with the consumed slice, and `allocatedDevices=1` (cap-at-1 verified end-to-end).
 6. "should not count AdminAccess claims as consumers": create an AdminAccess claim against an otherwise-fully-allocated device;